andreterceiro/dio-claro-spring--nosql-studies/README.md

 ### Scalability

 - In SQL databases is more related to a vertical scalability and NoSQL to a horizontal scalability (although obviousy NoSQL can also gain the benefits of vertical scalablity).
 There are cases of relational databases that have horizontal scalability also, like MySQL cluster, but this databases are related to data reading.
 The data sharing between replicas in a NoSQL scenario is named "`sharding`".

+As in a NoSQL world is more easy to deal with the question of the horizontal scalability, you can interact better with a non constant request level, as you can scale horizontally more easy.